 Art, Antiques & Shopping Galore!

-Our downtown boasts something for everyone, making it a memorable shopping experience whether you fancy crafts, antiques, art, jewelry (fine or artisan), music, or anything in between!
+Our downtown makes for a memorable shopping experience whether you fancy boutiques, antiques, art, jewelry, (fine or artisan), music, or anything in between!

 Major Events and Festivals

 Each year, Watertown is host to many major events and festivals.
 Riverfest, a FREE four-day music festival is held annually in August.
 It features nationally known entertainers, a carnival, classic car show, craft show, fireworks, and the popular “Taste of Watertown” food pavilion.

 Watertown’s beauty lends a great backdrop for the many races the city hosts.
 Participate in a 5k, 10k, or half marathon, bike through the countryside in Tour Da Goose, or run/bike/run in the Share the Road Duathlon.
 The views won’t disappoint.